-"Board recognition only applies to individuals who were certified after the date for which the NRC recognized the specialty board.
-This, in effect, disallows this pathway to experienced individuals who (in the past) did not need to function as RSO but who may be required to do so in the future.
-In addition, presence on the list of approved specialty boards may imply (to licensee/management) that the certifications are equal.
-However, the various certifications are different and the qualifications indicated by one board certification may be more applicable to a specific medical facility's need."
+Board recognition only applies to individuals who were certified after the date for which the NRC recognized the specialty board.
+This disallows the board certification pathway for qualification to some experienced individuals who may otherwise be considered for RSO.
+In addition, presence on the list of approved specialty boards may imply to licensee and its management that the certifications are equal.
+However, the various certifications are different, and the qualifications indicated by one board certification may be more applicable to an individual licensee's needs than others.